altwajre/hello-akka/resources/docs/03-actors/07-persistence/README.md

 // evt-b-1
 // evt-b-2
 ```

 #### Note
-- In order to implement the pattern known as "command sourcing" simply call persistAsync(cmd)(...) right away on all incoming messages and handle them in the callback.
+- In order to implement the pattern known as "command sourcing"
+    - simply call persistAsync(cmd)(...) right away on all incoming messages and handle them in the callback.

 #### Warning
-- The callback will not be invoked if the actor is restarted (or stopped) in between the call to persistAsync and the journal has confirmed the write.
+- The callback will not be invoked if the actor is restarted (or stopped)
+    - in between the call to persistAsync and the journal has confirmed the write.

 ## Deferring actions until preceding persist handlers have executed
-- Sometimes when working with persistAsync or persist you may find that it would be nice to define some actions in terms of ‘‘happens-after the previous persistAsync/persist handlers have been invoked’’.
+- Sometimes when working with persistAsync or persist
+    - you may find that it would be nice to define some actions
+    - in terms of "happens-after the previous persistAsync/persist handlers have been invoked".
-- PersistentActor provides an utility method called deferAsync, which works similarly to persistAsync yet does not persist the passed in event.
+- PersistentActor provides an utility method called deferAsync,
+    - which works similarly to persistAsync yet does not persist the passed in event.
 - It is recommended to use it for read operations, and actions which do not have corresponding events in your domain model.
 - Using this method is very similar to the persist family of methods, yet it does not persist the passed in event.
 - It will be kept in memory and used when invoking the handler.